samajammin/simple-democracy/README.md

 Truffle, Drizzle & React dApp for conducting basic elections on the Ethereum blockchain.

-You can interact with the smart contract using a local network (see instructions below) or on the Rinkeby testnet (see [deployed_addresses.txt](./deployed_addresses.txt)).
+You can interact with the smart contract using a local network (see instructions below) or on the Rinkeby testnet (see [deploying section](#deploying)).

 ## Prerequisites